Fonta1n3/FullyNoded/Readme.md

 ## License

-MIT
-"Commons Clause" License Condition v1.0
+GNU General Public License v3.0

 If you would like to relicense this code to distribute it on the App Store, please contact me at [dentondevelopment@protonmail.com](mailto:dentondevelopment@protonmail.com).